Taking Woodstock: Critical reaction

 The film maintains a 48% average on Rotten Tomatoes based on 179 reviews for an average rating of 5.4/10.
-The site's consensus states: "Featuring numerous 60s-era clichés, but little of the musical magic that highlighted the famous festival, Taking Woodstock is a breezy but underwhelming portrayal." and a 55% on Metacritic.
+The site's consensus states: "Featuring numerous 60s-era clichés, but little of the musical magic that highlighted the famous festival, Taking Woodstock is a breezy but underwhelming portrayal."
+It currently holds a score of 55% on Metacritic.

 Roger Ebert at the Chicago Sun-Times wrote: "...
 Lee and writer James Schamus aren't making a historical pastiche.
 This is a comedy with some sweet interludes and others that are cheerfully over the top, such as a nude theatrical troupe living in Elliot’s barn, and Vilma, his volunteer head of motel security, a transvestite ex-Marine played by Liev Schreiber.
 How does Schreiber, looking just as he usually does except for a blond wig and a dress, play a transvestite?
 Completely straight.
 It works."

 Michael Phillips at the Chicago Tribune gave it 3 out 4 stars saying "Screenwriter James Schamus doesn’t do anything as stupid as shove Elliot back in the closet, but this is no Brokeback Catskills Mountain.
 It’s a mosaic – many characters, drifting in and out of focus – stitching the story of how the peace-and-music bash fell together as it bounced in the haphazard planning stages from its originally scheduled Wallkill, New York, location to a cow pasture in White Lake.
 (Eugene Levy, working hard to restrain his natural comic ebullience, plays the dairy farmer, Max Yasgur.)"